autoplot/documentation/javadoc/org/autoplot/datasource/LogNames.md

-# org.autoplot.datasource.LogNamesUseful Constants for retrieving loggers, to be used like so: Logger.getLogger(LogNames.APDSS).
-This
+# org.autoplot.datasource.LogNames

- is intended to encourage use of standard names, and minimize the number of log channels.
+Useful Constants for retrieving loggers, to be used like so: Logger.getLogger(LogNames.APDSS).
+This is intended to encourage use of standard names, and minimize the number of log channels.
  See http://www.autoplot.org/developer.logging .

-LogNames( )
+# LogNames( )

 ***